Lemma appoints Puneet Biyani, Former Senior VP & CFO of Times OOH, as Company President.

 Lemma has become the go-to platform for enabling programmatic buying of out-of-home (OOH) media by a wide range of clients, including top digital media agencies, advertising giants, and major brands around the world today.

 On joining Lemma, Mr Punit Biyani Said, “I am really excited to be part of this amazing team.
 Lemma has been a pioneer in the digital advertising segment.
 I look forward to working closely with the team on the exciting journey ahead.
-The space is bound to expand rapidly, and on the technology front, Lemma is well positioned to lead and shape the development.”
+The space is bound to expand rapidly, and on the technology front, it well positioned Lemma to lead and shape the development.”

 “Having Puneet onboard as company President at Lemma will inject a new level of energy and innovative thinking to help accelerate the company’s growth and attain our vision of transforming DOOH to mainstream digital as we enter a new phase of scaling business.